wendersoncard/WordPress-Netflix-Style-Video-Streaming-Theme/README.md

 npm install
 ```

-After you node_modules folder has been created you can now run
+After your node_modules folder has been created you can now run
 ```
 grunt
 ```